mykelalvis/FT/Traveller/WORKING/Mongoose/Mysteries of the Ancients.md

 Han is also the ship's intelligence chief, a role he is well-versed in.
 He is equally adept at worming information out of passengers during a social interaction, or conducting a field interrogation by whatever means are necessary.
 Han is cold and ruthless but not cruel.
 In fact, like many Omicron personnel, he does not really believe in the 'Ancients mission'.
 It is enough for him that his superiors consider the potential threat to be worth countering.
 If he encounters proof they exist he will not be surprised but to him they are just one more distant possible threat.
 Tomorrow it could be Zhodani, or Solomani agitators, or a particularly virulent potato blight.
 Han seeks out threats and deals with them.
 He does not really care what the threat is, all that matters is that the threat is to the Imperium.

-SEPAND HAN (FIRST OFFICER)SEPAND HAN (FIRST OFFICER) SPECIES GENDER AGE — Male 42 TRAITS — SKILLS STR 8 INT 10 Admin 1, Diplomat 2, Gun Combat (slug) 1, Gunner
-(turret) 1, Investigate 3, Leadership 1, Melee
-(unarmed) 2, Steward 2, Vacc Suit 1
+SEPAND HAN (FIRST OFFICER)SEPAND HAN (FIRST OFFICER)
+— Male 42 TRAITS — SKILLS STR 8 INT 10 Admin 1, Diplomat 2, Gun Combat (slug) 1, Gunner (turret) 1, Investigate 3, Leadership 1, Melee (unarmed) 2, Steward 2, Vacc Suit 1

 #### DEX 7 EDU 9